mattmorgante/laravel-vegaroo/readme.md

 Data Feature / Daily Dozen
 - servings on home page as well (more info on the detail page)
-- disable caching on home
-- weekly report is wrong
-- fill date field on page load
 - day before / after buttons
 - Content and images for detail pages with links to recipes